Directional light with off-camera bounce flash

 In lighting this, I went for a simplistic set-up again – just bouncing an off-camera flash into the ceiling and away from her.
 The pull-back shot above will explain this.

-The off-camera speedlight was controlled PocketWizard FlexTT5 and the AC3 Controller (vendor), to change easily from manual flash to TTL flash, and control the power of the flash, from my camera.
+The off-camera speedlight was controlled PocketWizard FlexTT5 and the AC3 Controller (affiliate), to change easily from manual flash to TTL flash, and control the power of the flash, from my camera.
 In the end, I shot with full manual power, since bouncing flash this way lost a lot of light.

 camera settings: 1/80 @ f3.2 @ 640 ISO